klette/pyroutes/docs/middleware.rst

     Outer(Middle(Inner(final_method)))(my param)

 Each layer calls the next with the the same parameters as it was called with, and returns the same.
 This allows us to edit requests and responses globally with ease.
+Each layer of middleware can return e.g an error page without calling the next layer, so ``final_method`` is not guaranteed to be called.

 Adding middleware